fredgibbs/fredgibbs.github.io/courses/digital-futures-of-history/schedule.md

 ### Thurs (Oct 5)
 * Dolores Hayden, "Place, Memory, and Urban Preservation," in _The Power of Place_, 44-78.
 * Chris Wilson, "Ethnic/Sexual Personas in Tricultural New Mexico," 12-34.
+* Find a project to critique from [Humanities GIS Projects](http://geohumanities.org/gis).
+* Start thinking about your spatial history project (I've put together [a few suggestions](historic-places) if you get stuck)